craigmichaelmartin/pure-orm/README.md

 ### Step 2: Creating the Business Objects

-Let's create a `/models` directory of business object classes for our database tables.
-These classes need to implement a static getter for `tableName` and `sqlColumnsData` to denote the database table and columns.
+Let's create a `/models` directory, with a file corresponding to each table.
+These modules contain the model and (optionally) collection classes we want to use when mapping our flat results to business objects, as well as the `tableName` and `columns` fields.
+We'll end up passing all this to the PureORM factory later.

 ```typescript
 // models/person.ts